Washington College: $94.4M Revenue, $101.4M Expenses

 - 2023

 Washington College reported $94.4M in 2023 revenue — a mid-sized nonprofit by U.S. standards.
 Organizations in this bracket typically operate with a small permanent staff, project-based program structures, and modest reserves.
-Washington College directs 80% of its expenses to programs — above the third-party-rater threshold for an efficient organization.
+On the financial-health factor, Washington College runs thin — assets relative to annual spending fall below the cushion nonprofit-finance experts typically recommend.

 Five-year revenue trend is mildly negative: a modest decline that could reflect grant-cycle timing, donor turnover, or program wind-down.
 Worth checking against the program-spending pattern to see whether the decline is structural.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Officer compensation is modest relative to organizational size: Washington College reports $1.5M in total compensation for current officers and key employees (Form 990 Part IX, line 5) against $94.4M in revenue.
+The ratio is well within the bands third-party charity raters consider reasonable at this scale.
 In the Education category, Washington College sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Washington College Compares

-Washington College directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 63/100 is 11 points below the Education category average.
-The organization holds 58.1 months of operating reserves, indicating strong financial stability.
+Washington College earns a NonprofitTruth efficiency grade of D (47/100).
+That is 17 points below the Education category average.
+Compensation for current officers and key employees represents 1.63% of total revenue.
+The organization holds 58.1 months of operating reserves, indicating strong financial cushion.

 Revenue History